We are a truly international organisation, employing staff from more than 24 countries.

 The principal categories which LUPC deems as carrying material risks are laboratory consumables, ICT equipment and some estates services, such as cleaning and security services.
 LUPC has focused on these highest risk categories by running pilot due diligence projects in laboratory gloves, cleaning services and security services, and by maintaining its affiliation to monitoring organisation Electronics Watch.

-During the financial year ended 31 March 2020 we will:
+During the financial year ending 31 March 2022 we will:

 - Continue to improve awareness of staff of the Modern Slavery Act and its impact on businesses, supported by an eLearning suite from LUPC which will be available on our Intranet’s purchasing pages